-Adapted from Rolfe, G., Freshwater, D., & Jasper, M. (2001).
-Critical reflection in nursing and the helping professions: A user's guide.
-Basingstoke: Palgrave Macmillan.
 Teachers can use the checklist below as a guide to reflect on their daily practices to evaluate if the iTeach principles are being enacted.
-They may focus on questions which are appropriate to the learning experiences they have planned or carried out.
+They may focus on questions which are appropriate to the learning experiences they have carried out and/or to the children's responses to help them.

-iTeach Principles Checklist for Reflection integrated approach to teaching and learning The learning activity: Is set within a meaningful and relevant context for the children.
+iTeach Principles Checklist for Reflection integrated approach to teaching and learning The planned learning activity: Is set within a meaningful and relevant context for the children.
 Provides opportunities for children to be involved in more than one learning area.
 Allows children to draw meaningful connections across the learning areas or experiences.
 T eachers as facilitators of learning I have considered the following in my learning activity plans: Take into consideration children's prior knowledge and experiences, learning and developmental needs, and interests when determining the learning objectives.
 Provide opportunities for children's holistic development.
 Use a variety of strategies and resources to invite children to explore, think and imagine.
 Identify focus areas for observing and documenting children's learning and development.
-Maximise children's learning through a variety of indoor and outdoor learning activities. engaging children in learning through purposeful play The learning experiences: Are enjoyable to the children Support curiosity, encourage choice, decision-making and risk-taking Provide opportunities for child-directed, child and teacher-directed and teacher-directed play depending on the learning intent or context Actively involve children in exploring, experimenting, creating and discovering as they develop and apply knowledge and skills iTeach Principles Checklist for Reflection a uthentic learning through quality interactions There is provision for: A nurturing, caring and supportive environment for children to enjoy and build positive relationships with others.
+Maximise children's learning through a variety of indoor and outdoor learning activities. e ngaging children in learning through purposeful play The learning experiences planned: Are enjoyable to the children Support curiosity, encourage choice, decision-making and risk-taking Provide opportunities for child-directed, child and teacher-directed and teacher-directed play depending on the learning intent or context Actively involve children in exploring, experimenting, creating and discovering as they develop and apply knowledge and skills iTeach Principles Checklist for Reflection a uthentic learning through quality interactions There is provision for: A nurturing, caring and supportive environment for children to enjoy and build positive relationships with others.
 Use of a variety of strategies, materials and modalities to engage children in meaningful interaction with the people, objects, and their surroundings in real and relevant contexts.
 Sustained shared conversations between children and teachers through effective questioning, prompts and feedback. c hildren as constructors of knowledge The learning activity allows children to: Explore materials and discover answers for themselves.
 Try alternative ways of doing things and/or expressing themselves.
 Make connections between their prior and new learning.
-Extend their learning to deepen understanding. h olistic development The learning activities provide opportunities for children to develop the following: Values, social and emotional competencies and learning dispositions Executive functioning skills Sensory and motor skills Knowledge, skills and dispositions in the learning areas: Aesthetics and Creative Expression Discovery of the World Language and Literacy Health, Safety and Motor Skills Development Numeracy
+Extend their learning to deepen understanding. h olistic development The planned learning activities provide opportunities for children to develop the following: Values, social and emotional competencies and learning dispositions Executive functioning skills Sensory and motor skills Knowledge, skills and dispositions in the learning areas: Aesthetics and Creative Expression Discovery of the World Language and Literacy Health, Safety and Motor Skills Development Numeracy